Become a tax champion: essential tax information for nonresident student athletes in the US!

 Not every athlete is eligible to earn income.

-Whether international student-athletes are entitled to accept this money will usually depend on the type of visa under which they have travelled to the US.
+Whether international student-athletes are entitled to accept this money will usually depend on the type of visa under which they have traveled to the US.

 In a nutshell, the focus of this piece will be to examine the tax implications of earning income as a nonresident student athlete.